bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 .. _create-kubernetes-storage-class:

-Step 15: Create Kubernetes Storage Classes for Tendermint
+Step 14: Create Kubernetes Storage Classes for BigchainDB
 ----------------------------------------------------------

-Tendermint needs somewhere to store its data persistently, it uses LevelDB as the persistent storage layer.
+BigchainDB needs somewhere to store Tendermint data persistently, Tendermint uses LevelDB as the persistent storage layer.

-The Kubernetes template for configuration of Storage Class is located in the file ``tendermint/tendermint-sc.yaml``.
+The Kubernetes template for configuration of Storage Class is located in the file ``bigchaindb/bigchaindb-sc.yaml``.

 Details about how to create a Azure Storage account and how Kubernetes Storage Class works are already covered in this document: :ref:`create-kubernetes-storage-class-mdb`.